Abhishek9784/spotify-clone112/README.md

 # spotify-clone112 🎧

-A Spotify clone built with React JS and Tailwind CSS, showcasing a dynamic and responsive user interface.
+A Spotify clone built with React JS, Tailwind CSS & API showcasing a dynamic and responsive user interface.
 This project is a demonstration of modern web development techniques using React JS hooks, React-DOM for navigation, and the Tailwind CSS framework for styling.

 ## Table of Contents